alexz-enwp/wikitools/README.md

-wikitools -- Package for working with MediaWiki wikis
+wikitools3 -- Package for working with MediaWiki wikis

 Requirements
 ------------